zulip/zulip/templates/zerver/api/get-presence.md

           UI; orange/idle means we don't know whether the user is actually at their computer or just left the Zulip app open on their desktop).
-        * `pushable`: whether the client accepts push notifications or not.
-        * `client`: the name of the client this presence information refers to.
-          Matches the object's key if this isn't the `aggregated` object.

 #### Example response